ansys/pyansys-geometry/doc/source/getting_started/installation.rst

 ############

 This page assumes that you want to install PyGeometry in developer mode so that you can modify the source and enhance it.
-You can install PyGeometry from PyPi or from the `pygeometry`_ repo on GitHub.
+You can install PyGeometry from PyPI or from the `pygeometry`_ repository on GitHub.

 Package dependencies
 --------------------